 You can run targeted ad campaigns on FB, Pinterest, Instagram, etc. Share personalized emails, and provide exclusive discounts to the selected groups.

 Be very precise in personalizing your emails and messages.
 You may consider addressing your customers with their names, but that’s where your competitors would stop.
 You need to be a step ahead.

-Make complete use of customer segmentation strategy and provide amazing service to your customers.
+Make complete use of the customer segmentation strategy and provide amazing service to your customers.

 What Are The Types Of Customer Segmentation?